makestatic/udu/README.md

-# udu
+# UDU

 A fast, multithreaded, cross-platform alternative to GNU `du`.
-While `du` has long been my tool of choice for checking file and directory sizes, it has become slow, inconsistent, and occasionally inaccurate. `udu` isn’t a full drop-in replacement yet, but it gets the job done... for me at least.
+While `du` has long been my tool of choice for checking file and directory sizes, it has become slow, inconsistent, and occasionally inaccurate. `UDU` isn’t a full drop-in replacement yet, but it gets the job done... for me at least.

 ## Installation